Reactivated provides you with an API to make working with Django and React easier.

 Try running it on the example project to see everything passing.
 Then try breaking it.

-You can test only React code and Django code by using the --client
+You can test only React code and Django code by using the --client and --server

 flags, respectively.